gustavobhm/springboot-jpa-rest-jms-angular/README.md

 5 - This file "SoapUI 5.3.0 Test Rest EndPoints.xml" on the project root, contains the Rest endpoints tests used on the SoapUI 5.3.0.

+6 - Queues from ActiveMQ executed on the embedded VM:

+   * "queue_invoice"

+   * "queue_commodity"